 The Smoothwall links your organization's directory service to its RADIUS server.
-As a network administrator, you can configure your wireless network infrastructure to authenticate users using the RADIUS server so that users can use their directory service accounts as wireless client login details.
+As a network administrator, you can configure your wireless network infrastructure to authenticate users using the RADIUS server so that users can use their directory service accounts as wireless device logon details.

-The following RADIUS requests can be processed by the Smoothwall, depending on the BYOD network implementation:
+The following RADIUS requests can be processed by the Smoothwall Filter and Firewall, depending on the BYOD network implementation: